Forests in the EU’s biodiversity policy

 The EU Biodiversity Strategy and Forest Strategy promote afforestation and reforestation that aim for biodiverse forests.
 Related to this, a goal has been set to plant at least three billion trees in the EU by 2030.
 The goal of three billion trees is also included in the EU Nature Restoration Regulation.

 In order to be counted towards the goal the tree must be additional, which means that trees planted in connection with normal regeneration are not taken into account.
 In addition, the trees should be beneficial for biodiversity and climate.
 To promote this goal, the Commission published the Guidelines on Biodiversity-Friendly Afforestation, Reforestation and Tree Planting in 2023.
+The implementation of the objective will be discussed as part of the preparation of the national restoration plan.

 Other topical initiatives related to forests